chiomavera/survey-form/README.md

 # survey-form
-This is a my second project on responsive web design certification freecodecamp.
+This is a my second project for Freecodecamp Responsive Web Design Course.
 This project focuses on my understanding of Html form and the use of CSS media Queries.